Ways to save money on the new iPhone 14

 Here’s what you need to know and a few tricks to help you save money on the latest Apple mobile phones.

-These handsets are the third Apple models to be 5G compatible.
-You can order the new handsets from Friday 9 September, and they’ll be available to collect from 16 September 2022, or 7 October (for the Plus).
+You can order the new handsets from Friday 15 September, and they’ll be available to collect from 22 September 2023.

 Other iPhones are still available